-The analysis of efficient utilization of the assets of Human Resources Development Component was carried out by the use of primary and secondary sources as well as performing several interviews with representatives from relevant institutions.
-The Operational Programme for Human Resources Development was taken as grounds for analysis of achieving the objectives, which is essential document for planning and allocating the assets of IPA IV Component.
-The data relating to projects, planed and realized activities and results achieved were collected from different sources which were frequently dispersed, for certain projects some information was not easily or not available at all.
-Data available on the website of the Central Database of Foreign Assistance of the Government of the Republic of Macedonia, Central Finance and Contracting Unit within the Ministry of Finance, the data and official statements on the website of the Secretariat for European Affairs, relevant ministries, Employment Agency and the Delegation of the European Commission in Macedonia.
-Several interviews were made, however major part of the institutions were not willing to share the information or failed to respond.
+The analysis of efficient utilization of the funds of Human Resources Development Component was carried out through the use of primary and secondary sources, as well as performing several interviews with representatives from relevant institutions.
+The Operational Programme for Human Resources Development was taken as grounds for analysis for achieving the objectives, which is essential documentation for planning and allocating the funds of the IPA IV Component.
+The data relating to projects, planned and realized activities and results achieved, were collected from different sources that were frequently dispersed; for certain projects, some information was not easily obtainable or not available at all.
+Data was available on the following websites: the Central Database of Foreign Assistance of the Government of the Republic of Macedonia; the Central Finance and Contracting Unit within the Ministry of Finance; data and official statements on the website of the Secretariat for European Affairs; websites of relevant ministries; the Employment Agency; the Delegation of the European Commission in Macedonia.
+Several interviews were conducted; however, a major part of the institutions were not willing to share information or failed to respond.

-Qualitative analysis was made finally relating to this Component efficiency based on the data delivered on certain projects, compared to the objectives envisaged in the Operational Programme, comments from the Republic of Macedonia Progress Report as well as other relevant researches and studies.
+Qualitative analysis was made as it relates to the efficiency this Component based on the data delivered on certain projects, compared to the objectives envisaged in the Operational Programme, comments from the Republic of Macedonia Progress Report, as well as other relevant researches and studies.